gojimmypi/wolfBoot/tools/keytools/README.md

 2. `./keystore.der` - the public key.
 3. `src/keystore.c` - the public key, converted to c array.

 Common pitfalls: mismatched keystore files in different directories.
+There should be exactly one instance of each of the above files in the build tree.

+The `./tools/scripts/keystore_file_check.sh` may be helpful.

 ## Strip wolfBoot header